The Bog (part three)

 “See you later,” Rachel said.

 “Oh!”
 Amanda said.
 “By the way.
 Does that thing lock?
 We don’t have bears.
 But we could have a bear…you know, there are bears in the state…”

 “It sort of snaps.”
 Laurel showed Amanda how the cooler fastened.
 Amanda said, “Okay, good luck.”
 She had been trying, since the first stars began to show above the dying sunset, to leave them.
 The sisters wanted her to go.

 “Anyway,” Amanda said, “if you did see a bear, you shouldn’t try to scare it off.
 Just leave the cooler alone.
 Black bears almost never would bother anyone, though.”

 “So… Thanks for helping.
 See you tomorrow!”

 Their names were signed to the terms of the permit.
 They had assumed all risk.
-And would not be hit by lightning, mauled by a bear, assaulted by a Free Lander…these possible threats no likelier, during this window of exposure, than being killed by a meteorite, or abducted by cultists.
+And they would not be hit by lightning, mauled by a bear, assaulted by a Free Lander…these threats no likelier, during this window of exposure, than being killed by a meteorite, or abducted by organ harvesters.

 “No!
 Don’t put your end down til I say!”

 “What difference does it make?
 It’s a tent.”